 Possible answer: Having gone through a training that challenged them, they decided to contribute to solving the community problems they had identified.
 They wanted to make their community better.
 They believed they could make a positive difference.
-They saw that mothers and children often had to travel long distances to get medical care and suffered greatly from illness on a regular basis.
+They saw that there was stigma and discrimination of people living with HIV.